paketo-buildpacks/python/rfcs/0001-restructure.md

 The `python-start` buildpack will deterministically set `python` as the default start command, which will start the Python REPL (read-eval-print-loop) at launch.
+This will look like: `docker run -it <app-image> python`

 From there, users will be able to run a custom start command according to their needs and the structure of their app's source code. `python-start` also detects the app's dependencies and requires them at launch.